 This course is a partnership with the Rochester Fire Department and Riverland Community College.
 This is a blended learning course where the course lecture work is completed online and the hands on training is scheduled on weekends or days off from school.
-Hands on skills training occurs on five weekend days for 8 hours each day and includes training on hoses, foam, search and rescue, ladders, extinguishers, and a live burn.
-Upon successful completion of this course, students will be eligible to take the MN Fire Services Certification Board Exam once they are at least 18 years old .
-Students may also be eligible to earn college credit through Riverland Community College.
-Please note that students must enroll in both sections of the course, which will last the full school year.
+Hands on skills training occurs on seven Saturdays for 8 hours each day of the nine-month course and includes training on hoses, foam, search and rescue, ladders, extinguishers, and a live burn.
+Upon successful completion of this course, students will be eligible to take the MN Fire Services Certification Board Exam once they are at least 18 years old.
+Students may also be eligible to earn nine college credits through Riverland Community College.
+Please note that this course actually includes three individual courses, but together run the entire school year.
+Courses included in this are Firefighter I, Hazardous Materials, and Firefight 2.
 Additional fees will apply and enrollment is limited.
 Prerequisite: Good academic standing and Counselor recommendation.